Lubbock County, Texas

 If the tenant fails to move out by the deadline in the written notice, the landlord may file an eviction lawsuit and must pay court costs.
 The eviction petition must state the specific reason(s) why the tenant must move out.
 The landlord can seek rent owed, attorneys' fees, and court costs not to exceed $20,000 and possession of the property.
 A different lawsuit must be filed for damages, utility bills, re-letting fees, accelerated rent, deposit and/or late fees.

 Both the landlord and tenant should appear in Court on the hearing date to present evidence.
 A jury demand may be made.
 If the jury fee in the amount of $22.00 is paid within three days before the trial date, the jury will hear the evidence and determine the prevailing party.
-If no jury demand is made, after hearing evidence the Judge will make a decision as to the prevailing party.
-When the Judge or the jury decides the prevailing party, the Judge will sign and enter judgment.
-The non-prevailing party has a five day appeal period after the judgment is entered to file an appeal.
+If no jury demand is made, after hearing evidence the Judge will make a decision as to the prevailing party and a judgment will be entered.
+An appeal may be filed within 5 days after the judgment has been rendered.

-When the judgment is entered awarding possession of the property to the landlord, the appeal period has passed, and the tenant is still in the premises, the landlord can file a Writ of Possession with the Court.
-After giving 24 hours notice, the constable will supervise the removal of all persons and their belongings from the property.
+When the judgment is entered awarding possession of the property to the landlord, the appeal period has passed, and the tenant is still in the premises, the landlord can file a request for Possession with the Court.
+A writ of possession will be issued and after the constable has given the 24 hours notice, they will contact the landlord for scheduling the writ.
+The constable will supervise the removal of all persons and their belongings from the property.

 Appeal of the Eviction Lawsuit Judgment

-The non-prevailing party can appeal and receive a new trial in the County Court-at-Law.
+If an appeal is filed then the case will be retried in County Court-at-Law.
 The notice of appeal must be filed with the Justice of the Peace Court no later than five days after the judgment is signed.
-An appeal bond must be put up in the amount of twice the amount of one month's rent plus the amount of court costs.
+An appeal bond must be put up plus the amount of court costs.
 Within five days of filing the notice of appeal the tenant must pay one month's rent into the registry of the court.

 The tenant may choose to file a Statement of Inability to Afford Payment of Court Costs or an Appeal Bond if a bond cannot be afforded.
 The Statement of Inability to Afford Payment of Court Costs or an Appeal Bond must be filed before the judgment is final.
 A landlord can contest the Statement of Inability to Afford Payment of Court Costs or an Appeal Bond.
 The Justice of the Peace Court or County Court-at-Law approves the Statement of Inability to Afford Payment of Court Costs or an Appeal Bond .